percona/pmm/doc/source/deploying.server.virtual-appliance.rst

 appears at the top of the screen above the login prompt.
 Use this address to acces the web interface of |pmm-server|.

+.. _figure.pmm/deploying/server/virtual-appliance.pmm-server.ip-address.identifying.above-login-prompt:

 .. figure:: .res/graphics/png/command-line.login.1.png

    The IP address appears above the login prompt.

-PMM Server uses DHCP for security reasons, and thus you need to check the PMM Server console in order to identify the address.
+|pmm-server| uses DHCP for security reasons, and thus you need to check the PMM
+Server console in order to identify the address.
 If you require configuration of a static IP address, see
 `Configuring network interfaces in CentOS <https://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-networkscripts-interfaces.html>`_

+.. id 9a96a76
 .. _deploying.pmm-server.web-interface.opening:

 Accessing |pmm-server|